Date & Time:

 Circumstances:

-At liftoff from Binghamton-Broome County Airport, the twin engine airplane encountered serious difficulties to gain height.
-Suddenly, it stalled and crashed in flames in an open field located near the airport.
+After takeoff from Binghamton-Broome County Airport, the twin engine airplane encountered serious difficulties to gain height.
+Suddenly, it stalled, collided with the old approach light platform at base of airport's runway extension and crashed, bursting into flames.
 A pilot and two passengers were killed while eight other occupants were seriously injured.

 Probable cause: